TZdyrski/egt-kuramoto/README.md

 The repository contains the source code, analysis workflow, and LaTeX manuscript for the
-"Evolutionary Kuramoto dynamics unravels origins of chimera states in neural populations" paper by Thomas Zdyrski, Scott Pausl, and Feng Fu>
+"Evolutionary Kuramoto dynamics unravels origins of chimera states in neural populations" paper by Thomas Zdyrski, Scott Pausl, and Feng Fu.

 ## Layout
 - `src` Julia source code for running simulations and postprocessing data